Sonny Rollins, colossus of the saxophone, has died at 95

 Whatever he played, Rollins was always identifiable, says his friend, pianist Joanne Brackeen.

-"Well he's got this sound, it's like his sound," Brackeen observes.
+"Well he's got this sound, it's like his sound," Brackeen told NPR in 2007.
 "He's got a sound that is him.
 And that's rare – it's funny, but that's rare.
 You hear just a couple of seconds and you know who that is.
 And not only who that is, but how he is?
 You can hear the whole energy of his being, in every note."

 Rollins' repertoire and personal style were driven by his personal taste, not by commerce.
 Toward the end of his life, he ran his own record label, Doxy Records (though it was distributed by a much larger, corporate label, Sony Masterworks), and he was well aware of the tensions between business and art.